 Incoming students may qualify for Concorde’s financial aid or scholarship packages which help offset tuition and living expenses.
 Applicants must be at least 17 years of age by the time classes start.

 Established in 1965, Dallas College offers on-campus learners one of the best vocational nursing certificate programs in the state at its El Centro campus.
 The school today boasts seven campuses in Dallas County and approximately 86,000 students.

 LVN students need at least 43 credits for graduation.
 In most cases, students complete these requirements in four semesters or 12 months.
-Required courses include nursing health and illness, pharmacology for health professions, pediatrics, and foundations in nursing.
-Learners may sit for the NCLEX-PN upon completion of the program.
+Course subjects include nursing health and illness, pharmacology for health professions, pediatrics, and foundations in nursing.
+Students qualify academically to sit for the NCLEX-PN upon completion of the program.

 Prospective students need a 2.0 or higher overall high school GPA for consideration.
 The program also requires that learners have a 2.5 or higher GPA in three prerequisite courses: applied human anatomy and physiology, composition, and general psychology.
 At least 25% of a student’s total credits for graduation must come from courses completed through Dallas College.

 What skills do you learn in LVN programs in Dallas?